Long-beaked echidna: Anatomy

+Reproduction

 Monotremes are very different from many animals in the ways that they reproduce.
-All other mammals either lack a cloaca entirely, or in the case of marsupials, don’t retain it into adulthood.
+All other mammals either lack a cloaca entirely, or in the case of marsupials, do not retain it into adulthood.
 Rather than descending externally into a scrotum or inguinal canal, their testes stay in the abdominal canal.
 Their sperm travels in bundles rather than individually.
 Their penis is only used for reproduction, as their cloaca excretes waste.
 Male echidnas have a four-headed penis, where only 2 of the 4 glans can become erect at a time.
 Being able to switch between the two could allow for more success in mating.

 The breeding female develops a temporary abdominal brood patch, in which her egg is incubated and in which the newborn young (or puggle) remains in safety as it feeds and develops.
 Most of the development occurs after birth in the mothers pouch, much like marsupials.
 The long-beaked echidna has a short weaning period, approximately 12 days.
 During this time milk is their only source of nutrition and protection for the hatchlings; they are altricial and immunologically naive.
 Although laying eggs that are incubated outside of the body is primarily a reptilian trait, all monotremes are considered mammals because they lactate to feed their young.
 Additionally, the sex of the young cannot be determined based on physical traits.

 Many mammals have protective antibodies in their milk to enhance survival rates.
 For echidnas, EchAMP (Echidna Antimicrobial Protein) provides young with antibacterial protection through lactation.
 Monotremes are especially at high risk of contracting bacterial infections due to the fact that most of their development takes place after birth, as well as the lack of nipples for puggles to latch onto.

+Morphology

-It is believed that mammals evolved from reptiles.
-Monotremes have many features in common with reptiles, making them a very primitive species.
-Mammal-like reptiles thrived during the Permian and Jurassic eras, before the evolution of dinosaurs.
-All echidnas have retained reptilian skull features and shoulder girdles.
+Monotremes are more basal, or "primitive" compared to other mammals, retaining features found in many non-mammalian synapsid and reptile groups.
+Despite having features in common with reptiles, monotremes are more closely related to other mammals than to reptiles.
+Non-mammalian synapsids thrived during the Permian and early Triassic periods, before the evolution of dinosaurs.
+All echidnas have retained reptile-like skull features and reptile-like shoulder girdles.
 Although, their brain size is more comparable to placental mammals.

 The long-beaked echidna's limb posture is sprawled, similar to extant reptiles like lizards and crocodilians.
 Although the stances between the animal groups are similar, the way the limbs move are very different between the clades.
 The echidna swings its limbs at a 45 degree angle while a lizard's is more horizontal.
 They walk with two legs on one side of the body moving in unison.

 The long-beaked echidna's walk presents multiple differences from a lizard's.
 An echidna's walking pattern is more upright than a lizard's, this represents a pattern closer to a parasagittal kind of therian.
 Echidnas and therians both have a dynamic equilibration rather than a static one.